aalishe/GoDevEnv/README.md

 make
 ```

-To push the image use the `push` parameter:
+To push the image to DockerHub use the `push` parameter:

 ```bash
 make push
 ```

-But, if you want to build and push it is better to use the `release` parameter:
+But, if you want to build and push it to DockerHub, it is better to use the `release` parameter:

 ```bash
 make release